-Examines the history of world civilization from the Renaissance in Western Europe to the present day.
+Examines the history of world civilization from the Reformation in Europe to the late twentieth century.

 HIS/HON 2013.
 Honors United States History I - 3 hours (Fall, even years)

 This course offers a political and social survey of United States history from colonization to the end of the Civil War.
 Prerequisite: A minimum composite ACT of 28 or SAT equivalent.